Koed00/django-rq-jobs/README.md

 Notes
 -----
-* Supports hourly, daily, weekly, monthly, quarterly and yearly scheduled tasks.
+* Supports once, hourly, daily, weekly, monthly, quarterly and yearly scheduled tasks.

 * Limited run schedules: Set the 'Repeats' on a task to the maxium number of repeats you want.
 The task gets deleted once the counter reaches zero.
+Defaults to `-1` for eternal.

-* RQ Jobs will try to link a job to a queue task status in RQ.
+* RQ Jobs will try to link a job to a queue task status in Django RQ.
 Usually these job reports don't exist much longer than a few minutes unless they fail.
 So if you are seeing `None` in the RQ status, that usually means things went well.

 * If you haven't run the heartbeat `manage.py rqjobs` for a while and missed some scheduled jobs, RQ Jobs will play catch-up with every heartbeat.
  So if you missed an hourly tasks 12 times and restart with a 5 minute heartbeat, your task will run every 5 minutes until it catches up with the current schedule.